McHardex/jsEnvironment/README.md

   'chai as the assertion library,
   'JSdom' as the helper library and
   'node' as the location to run test files.
-Continuos Integration with Travis-ci (travis-ci.org)
+Continuos Integration with Travis-ci for mac and linux(travis-ci.org) Continuos Integration with appveyor for windows machine(ci.appveyor.com)